 Richard J. Dahl (age 67).
 Mr. Dahl serves as the Corporation's independent Chairman of the Board of Directors, a position he has held since September 2017.
 From March 2017 to September 2017, Mr. Dahl served as the Chairman of the Board of Directors and Interim Chief Executive Officer of the Corporation.
 He also served briefly as Interim President, Applebee's Business Unit in March 2017 prior to Mr. Cywinski's appointment to that role.
 He has served on the Corporation's Board of Directors since 2004 and served as the Corporation's Lead Director from January 2010 to March 2017.
 Mr. Dahl has served on the board of directors of the James Campbell Company LLC, a privately-held, nationally diversified real estate company, since 2010 and previously served as the president and chief executive officer of James Campbell Company LLC from August 2010 to December 2016 and the chairman of the board of directors from 2010 to May 2018.
-He has been a member of the boards of directors of IDACORP, Inc. and its subsidiary, Hawaiian Electric Company, Inc., since January 2017.
-He has been a member of the board of directors of IDACORP, Inc. and its principal subsidiary, Idaho Power Company, since 2008.
-He served as a member of the board of directors of IDACORP, Inc. and its principal subsidiary, Idaho Power Company, since 2008.
+He has been a member of the boards of directors of Hawaiian Electric Industries, Inc. and its subsidiary, Hawaiian Electric Company, Inc., since January 2017.
+He has been a member of the boards of directors of IDACORP, Inc. and its principal subsidiary, Idaho Power Company, since 2008.
 He served as a member of the board of directors of International Rectifier Corporation from February 2008 to January 2015 and as chairman of the board from May 2008 to January 2015.
-Mr. Dahl also served on the board of directors of Directors include his experience in senior management of public and private companies, including service as chairman, president, chief executive officer, chief operating officer and chief financial officer, his experience on the boards of directors of public companies, including service as the former chairman of the Audit and Finance Committee of the Corporation and on the audit committees of other public companies and his experience as a certified public accountant.
+Mr. Dahl also served on the board of directors and as president and chief operating officer of Dole Food Company, Inc. from 2004 to 2007.
+Mr. Dahl's qualifications to sit on the Corporation's Board of Directors include his experience in senior management of public and private companies, including service as chairman, president, chief executive officer, chief operating officer and chief financial officer, his experience on the boards of directors of public companies, including service as the former chairman of the Audit and Finance Committee of the Corporation and on the audit committees of other public companies and his experience as a